zanllp/sd-webui-infinite-image-browsing/README-en.md

 ### Excellent Performance
 - Once caching is generated, images can be displayed in just a few milliseconds.
 - Images are displayed by default using thumbnails with a default size of 256 pixels.
-You can adjust the size of the thumbnails on the extended global settings page.
+You can adjust the size of the thumbnails in the global settings page.
 - Extensive optimizations have been made for image preview, but you need to ensure that the file paths are different for different files.
 It is recommended to use a format with the generating time as the file name.

 ### 'Walk' Mode